Join the adventure on a dog sled trip along the King’s trail to the gate of Sarek National Park.

 Day 5 - North back towards Aktse

 Today’s destination is the hut in Aktse where we will spend our night.

 Day 6 - Aktse-Njunjes, the high path

 Day 7 - Saltoluokta, the beginning and end of our journey

-We steer our dog teams back towards Saltoluokta Mountain Lodge, where a hot sauna, shower and a three-course dinner in the restaurant awaits us.
+We steer our dog teams back towards Saltoluokta Mountain Lodge, where a hot sauna, shower and dinner in the restaurant awaits us.

 Day 8 - Departure day